 If reasonable accommodations, as determined by DRC, are not implemented in an effective and timely manner, students with disabilities are responsible for contacting the appropriate Departmental Chairperson (of the relevant academic department in which the student believes he/she was not provided with the appropriate accommodations).
 The student should consult with the Departmental Chairperson for assistance in resolving the matter with the relevant professor.
-DRC will work with University personnel and the students to resolve disagreements regarding recommended accommodations.
+DRC will work with university personnel and the students to resolve disagreements regarding recommended accommodations.

-If the dispute cannot be resolved at this level, existing appeals procedures in the respective colleges should be employed.
+If the dispute cannot be resolved at this level, existing appeal procedures in the respective colleges should be employed.
 Professors who question the legitimacy of an accommodation recommended by DRC shall continue to afford the accommodation to the student while the appeals procedures are implemented.

-Complaints alleging that a qualified individual with a disability has been excluded from participation in, been denied the benefits of, or otherwise has been subjected to discrimination in University programs or activities may be filed under the following grievance procedures:
+Complaints alleging that a qualified individual with a disability has been excluded from participation in, been denied the benefits of, or otherwise has been subjected to discrimination in university programs or activities may be filed under the following grievance procedures:

 – Students must make complaints alleging a violation of Americans with Disabilities Act (ADA) or Section 504 of the Rehabilitation Act in writing to the University’s Disability Resource Center (DRC) and the appropriate Departmental Chairperson or designee immediately upon the alleged violation or claim of failure to provide reasonable accommodation.
 The written complaint should specify the time, place, and nature of the act claimed to be in violation and may be supplemented by supporting documents and/or affidavits from persons having firsthand knowledge of the facts.